 Success in the fast-developing world of architectural concrete requires vision, versatility and persistence — challenges Tina Anderson, president of La Mesa, California-based Tri-Co Floors has met time and time again.
-Anderson’s strategy to build her company by providing good customer service, employee training and product research and development has paid off handsomely.
+Anderson’s strategy to build her company by providing good customer service and employee training.
+All while product research and development has paid off handsomely.
 Under Anderson’s guidance Tri-Co Floors has grown to become an innovative leader in specialty flooring.

 Tri-Co Floor’s early entry into the architectural concrete business demonstrates Anderson’s ability to identify opportunities.